Hank Johnson: 2008

 Johnson was unopposed for reelection in 2008, winning 99.9% of the vote against write-in candidates Loren Christopher Collins, Faye Coffield and Jacob Perasso.

 On July 30, 2007, Johnson was the first Democratic congressman in Georgia to publicly endorse Barack Obama in the 2008 Democratic presidential primary.

 2010

 Johnson was reelected over the Republican nominee, business owner Liz Carter, receiving 131,760 of 176,467 votes, or 74.67%.
 Carter, who is white, made headlines during the campaign by maintaining that she had been initially barred from appearing at a candidate forum hosted by Newsmakers Journal due to her race, an assertion the forum's organizers denied.

-2012

-On November 4, 2012, Johnson won an uncontested general election.

-2014

-On November 4, 2014, Johnson won an uncontested general election.

-2016

-On November 8, 2016, Johnson won reelection over Republican Victor Armendariz.

-2018

-On November 6, 2018, Johnson won reelection over Republican Joe Profit.

-2020

-On November 3, 2020, Johnson won reelection over Republican Johsie Ezammudeen.

-2022

-On November 8, 2022, Johnson won reelection over Republican Jonathan Chavez.
+2012-present

+Johnson was re-elected in an uncontested election in 2012 and 2014.

+He won reelection over Republican Victor Armendariz in 2016, over Republican Joe Profit in 2018, over Republican Johsie Ezammudeen in 2020, over Republican Jonathan Chavez in 2022, and over Republican Eugene Yu in 2024.